23jeffokai/Derailments/README.md

-# Derailments
-Analysis of train derailment in East Palestine Ohio
+An interactive multimedia documentation website examining the February 3, 2023 Norfolk Southern train derailment in East Palestine, Ohio.
+This project combines news broadcast aesthetics with interactive elements to present the environmental and public health crisis caused by the hazardous materials release.